Courses

 10. A star is said to born once nuclear fusion starts in its core.

-The Triangle Proportionality Theorem, also commonly known as the Basic Proportionality Theorem (BPT) or Thales's Theorem, states that if a line is drawn parallel to one side of a triangle and intersects the other two sides at distinct points, then it divides the two sides in the same ratio.
-For a triangle ABC, if a line DE is parallel to BC and intersects sides AB and AC at D and E respectively, then AD/DB = AE/EC.
+The Triangle Proportionality Theorem states that if a line is drawn parallel to one side of a triangle and intersects the other two sides, then it divides those sides proportionally.
+In triangle ABC, if DE is parallel to BC and intersects AB at D and AC at E, then:

 2. What is the formula for the Triangle Proportionality Theorem?